 Following up with patients by text or e-mail when it’s time to refill a prescription can lower the number of people who forget to keep taking their medications.
 It will identify gaps in treatment and trigger a pharmacist to have a discussion with a patient the next time he or she comes in to pick up the medication.

 When patients take their prescribed medication properly, it leads to lower health care costs.
 These improvements in customer service improve the bottom line for PBMs, too.

 With the aging of the population (10,000 people are turning 65 each day), employers and health plans are still focused on keeping the cost of health care down.
 Consumers have been left out of the process with the third-party-payer system, where an insurer has been paying for prescription medications.
 Retail pharmacies, including compounding pharmacies, are on the front line of health care and are in a unique position to respond to customers’ needs.

 How Compounding Pharmacies Help Customers

 There are many benefits of using a compounding pharmacy.
 We believe that every customer should be able to get the prescriptions they need at a fair and affordable price.
 This is the reason we offer discounts to customers paying in cash and we also bill insurance companies for our compounding medications.

-In addition, we offer free shipping as well as personalized care for each and every customer.
+In addition, we offer fast shipping as well as personalized care for each and every customer.
 We trust you will see the difference right away with The Compounding Pharmacy of America.

 Call Us Now To See How You Or A Loved One